pepaslabs/LearningRxSwift/lesson3.2_repeatElement/README.md

 }
 ```

+### Discussion:

+RxSwift includes a number of convenience variations on `func generate`, and the rest of this chapter will be about exploring those.

+Here, we use `func repeatElement`, which truly makes the implementation of `InfiniteHelloGenerator` trivial:

 Start up the app and verify that you see an infinite stream of "hello" in the console:

 ```